Legion of Doom (ice hockey): 1995–96 season

-1997 Stanley Cup Final
+1997 Stanley Cup Finals

 Their last season together was 1996–97, where they scored 104 goals and collected 131 assists.
 The Legion's offensive production was down due to injuries to Renberg.

 They also led the Philadelphia Flyers to the 1997 Stanley Cup Finals, collecting 26 goals and 32 assists in their play-off run, as they beat the Pittsburgh Penguins, Buffalo Sabres, and New York Rangers in five games each.

 However, they were upset by the Detroit Red Wings, who swept them four games to none.
 Detroit head coach Scotty Bowman surprised Flyers head coach Terry Murray by using the finesse-oriented defense pairing of Nicklas Lidström and Larry Murphy, rather than the rugged Vladimir Konstantinov, against the Legion of Doom.
 Lidstrom and Murphy's puckhandling abilities helped them neutralize Philadelphia's vaunted forechecking.
 LeClair and Lindros only scored one goal each during the Finals series; LeClair scored the Flyers' only goal as they lost 6–1 in Game 3, while Lindros finally managed to put the puck in the net during the dying seconds of Game 4 to cut the Wings' lead to 2–1.